 Old enough to be considered vintage by modern standards, the EXS24 was widely used in studios long before Apple acquired Emagic.
 Dated as it may be, it still provides total creative control over the sample-based sound creation process.
 The EXS is still a high-quality sounding instrument with a number of features that aren’t available on most other hardware or software samplers.

-Cons: Build quality not as rugged as you might like.
+- Cons: Build quality is not as rugged as you might like.

 At the heart of most DAW-less electronic music setups, both live and in studio, you’ll find the Octatrack.
 It’s an outstanding sequencer with multiple modes of operation, and the ability to send 8 tracks of MIDI – so it’s no wonder artists often refer to it as “the brain”.
 The workflow might be too involved for some, however, so the Digitakt or Model: Samples might be better introductions to the Elektron family.